brendanbased/bd-n8n-course/README.md

 ---

-Built with ❤️ for the N8n community
+Built with ❤️ for the automation community